potgieterbt/Notes/Getting in the mindset for NES.md

 Actual data from memory is only ever uint_8
 Addresses are always uint_16, except for Zero page
+// Need to figure out how the stack and stack pointer works.

 For all but immediate addressing:
 1. Read address from pc and pc+1